Overview

 10

-Two power supply module tie wraps and clamps (part number 52-100162-01)
+Two power supply module tie wraps and clamps

 Serial Number and Digital Documentation Portal QR Code

-The pullout asset card on the front panel of your Secure Firewall 3100 chassis contains the chassis serial number and the Digital Documentation Portal QR code, which points to the getting started guide, the regulatory and compliance guide, the easy deployment guide, and the hardware installation guide.
+The pullout asset card on the front panel of your Secure Firewall 3100 chassis contains the chassis serial number and the Digital Documentation Portal QR code, which points to the getting started guide, the regulatory and compliance guide, the zero-touch deployment guide, and the hardware installation guide.

 Figure 3.
 Pullout Asset Card